Douglas Clifton Brown, 1st Viscount Ruffside: Early life

 His paternal grandparents were Alexander Brown and his wife Sarah Benedict Brown.
 His great-grandfather was the banker and merchant Sir William Brown, 1st Baronet, and his uncle was Liberal politician Sir Alexander Brown, 1st Baronet.

 Clifton Brown was educated at Eton and Trinity College, Cambridge.

 Career

-Clifton Brown was a lieutenant in the Lancashire Artillery when on 26 March 1902 he was commissioned a second-lieutenant in the 1st Dragoon Guards, serving in South Africa during the end of the Second Boer War.
+Clifton Brown was on 11 April 1900 commissioned a second lieutenant in the Lancashire Artillery, a volunteer artillery regiment.
+He had advanced to a lieutenant in that regiment, when on 26 March 1902 he transferred to the regular army and was commissioned a second-lieutenant in the 1st Dragoon Guards, serving in South Africa during the end of the Second Boer War.
 He advanced to major in the regiment, and later became a lieutenant-colonel in the Volunteer force.

 Political career

 Clifton Brown was the Conservative Member of Parliament (MP) for Hexham from 1918 to 1923 and from 1924 to 1951.
 He was a Deputy Speaker of the House of Commons from 1938 to 1943 and Speaker of the House of Commons from 1943 to 1951.
 As speaker, he visited the front line shortly after the Normandy landings.
 It was the last trip to a war zone by a holder of the post until Sir Lindsay Hoyle went to Ukraine in March 2025.
 Clifton Brown was sworn of the Privy Council in 1941 and raised to the peerage as Viscount Ruffside, of Hexham in the County of Northumberland, in 1951.
 An act of Parliament, Mr. Speaker Clifton Brown's Retirement Act 1951 (15 & 16 Geo.
 6 & 1 Eliz.
 2. c.
 2), was passed to provide him with a pension as former Speaker.